-- 1 zucchini, cut into half-inch medallions
+- 1 zucchini cut into half-inch medallions

-- 2 tbsps. of flour
+- 2 tablespoons flour

-- 2 tbsps. of olive oil
+- 2 tablespoons olive oil

-- thin slices of tomato (how many depends on how many zucchini medallions you’ve got)
+- thin slices of tomato how many depends on how many zucchini medallions you’ve got

-- slices of mushrooms (I used canned)
+- slices mushrooms I used canned

-- slices of mozzarella
+- slices mozzarella

-- 1 finger chili, chopped
+- 1 finger chili chopped

-- Toss the zucchini with the flour.
+Toss the zucchini with the flour.

-- Heat the olive oil in a pan.
+Heat the olive oil in a pan.
 Over medium heat, pan fry the zucchini medallions, in a single layer, until the underside is lightly browned.
 Flip them over and sprinkle with salt and pepper.
 Continue frying for another minute.

-- Turn off the heat.
+Turn off the heat.
 Smear each zucchini medallion with tomato sauce.
 Top with a tomato slice then with a slice of mushroom.
 Sprinkle with salt and pepper.
 Return the pan on the stove keeping the heat low this time.